 5. Do I have to have a subscription to use Explore?

 Nope!
 The Design Space software is free with the machine.
 You can use your own fonts, other SVGs, etc to your heart's content, and if you see an image you like in the Design Space library you can purchase them individually for .99 each.
-If you want to try a subscription you can purchase a $9.99/month subscription that gives you unlimited access to over 25,000 images (and no commitment!) or get an entire year for $99.99.
+If you want to try a subscription there are several available that range from $4.99 - $9.99 per month.
+Or subscribe for a year for additional savings!

 6. What is the difference between this and the Silhouette?